Nutrition Needs of Infants and Children with Malnutrition and Faltering Growth

-Course Description:In this course, you’ll define malnutrition; characterise the role of the dietitian and other healthcare professionals in assessing nutrition requirements; describe the impact of specific conditions on nutrition requirements; and discuss expectations for catch-up growth.
+Course Description:In this course, Luise Marino, PhD, RD will define malnutrition; characterize the role of the dietitian and other health care professionals in assessing nutrition requirements; describe the impact of specific conditions on nutrition requirements; and discuss expectations for catch-up growth.
 Originally presented at the 2020 Growth Summit in Stockholm, Sweden.

 Course Instructor Bio(s)